-Among all the rich functionality that you get by deploying Ekran System is privileged access management for detecting threats at all levels.
+Among all the rich functionality that you get by deploying Ekran System is privileged access management and identity management for detecting threats at all levels.
 Inside our PAM solution, you’ll likewise get complete PSM functionality.

 Let’s explore how exactly Ekran System can help you solve the three tasks of PSM we discussed above.

 Ekran System’s user activity monitoring (UAM) is a powerful tool to monitor the activity of regular and privileged users, from inputting credentials right until the end of the session.

 You can granularly configure monitoring for different user groups and review all user sessions in real time.
 For example, you can monitor activity of all privileged users, including your employees and third-party vendors.